shandanjay/clj-website/README.md

 # clj-website

-A Leiningen template for setting up a website using Noir, Enlive and Twitter Bootstrap.
-Heroku ready.
+A leiningen template to create heroku-ready web app projects using Noir, Enlive and Twitter Bootstrap.

 ## Usage